ssec-jhu/dplutils/docs/source/execution.rst

 specified directory (specified by `outdir`).
 It writes a file per output batch yielded from sinks marked with the run ID and a monotonic increasing ID in order generated.
 It will by default write batches to hive-style partitions for each sink task (e.g. `{outdir}/task={task_name}/`), in the case that there are multiple sink tasks in the graph, or write parquet files directly under output if there is only a single source task.
-This behaviour can be controlled via the `partition_by_task` argument.
+This behavior can be controlled via the `partition_by_task` argument.

 A typical parquet reader will understand how to read a multi-file partitioned dataset as generated above.
 For example,